devheitt/url-shortener/README.md

 # url-shortener
-Simple url shortener made with Java and Spring Boot
+Simple url shortener made with Spring Boot and Thymeleaf